Lincoln County DUI Bail Information

 • How it works: You (or someone on your behalf) pays the entire bail amount in cash.

-• Return of Funds: After your case concludes, assuming you have met all court requirements, approximately 90% of the cash bail is typically returned to the person who posted it.
-A small percentage may be retained for court administrative fees.
+• Return of Funds: After your case concludes, assuming you've met all court requirements, the majority of the cash bail will be returned to the person who posted it.
+There may be some deductions for court fees.

-• Where to pay: You can pay cash bail at the Lincoln County Jail.
-Contact them directly to confirm accepted payment methods.
+• Where to pay, what payment methods accepted: Bail can be posted at the Lincoln County Sheriff's Department located at 4151 Thornton Taylor Pkwy, Fayetteville, TN 37334.
+Contact them at (931) 433-9821 to confirm accepted payment methods.

 • What it is: Using a licensed bail bondsman to post bail on your behalf.

-• How it works: You pay the bail bondsman a non-refundable fee, typically 10-15% of the total bail amount.
-The bondsman then posts the full bail with the court.
+• How it works: You pay a fee to a bail bondsman, typically 10-15% of the total bail amount.
+This fee is non-refundable.
+The bondsman then posts the full bail amount with the court, guaranteeing your appearance.

-• How it works: You pledge the equity in your property as security.
+• How it works: You pledge the equity in your property to the court as assurance that you'll appear.

-• Requirements: The property must be located in Tennessee, and its value must be significantly higher than the bail amount (typically 150-200% of the bail).
+• Requirements: The property must be located in Tennessee and typically must be worth significantly more than the bail amount (often 150-200% of the bail).
+The court will require an appraisal to verify the property's value and may require a title search.

-• What it is: Being released on your promise to appear in court, without having to pay bail.
+• What it is: Being released on your own "recognizance," meaning you're released on your promise to appear in court without having to post any bail.

 Timeline: How Long Until Release?

-• Best Times to Post Bail: Weekdays during regular business hours are generally the best times to post bail, as court staff and bail bondsmen are readily available.
+• Best times to post bail: Posting bail during regular business hours (Monday-Friday, 8 AM - 4 PM) may expedite the process, as court staff and bondsmen are readily available.

 • High volume of arrestees at the jail.